 The City of Melbourne's ERP and Asset Management Strategy 2015-2026 help to ensure we make the right decisions about community assets, with the right information, by establishing the correct data and processes.
 The integration of these three elements helps ensure best practice energy efficiency technology is delivered across the life cycle of assets.
-During FY23, electrification design documents were completed for Boyd Community Hub and Carlton Baths.
+During 2023/24 the North Melbourne Town Hall and the East Melbourne Children' Centre both became fossil fuel free when all existing gas equipment was upgrades to electric.
+Two smaller sites, Hotham Children's Centre and Arnion house were also electrified.
 Additionally building analytics monitoring was installed at 5 sites: East Melbourne Library, Library at the Dock, Kathleen Syme, Kensington Neighbourhood Centre and Lady Huntingfield Childcare.